 Are you an association and do your SME members have a common R&D problem that needs to be solved by research-centres or universities?

 If so, you may benefit from the transnational funding opportunities CORNET can offer.

 CORNET stands for COllective Research NETworking.
 It is a network for information exchange and collaboration between national and regional programmes and schemes for collective research worldwide.
 The objective is to promote close cooperation between the responsible national/regional ministries and agencies and to create opportunities to set up transnational collective research with national/regional funding.
 This means that CORNET partners in the participating countries and regions are working together to align programme conditions and procedures.

-The CORNET coordination activities are financially supported by the German Federal Ministry of Economics and Technology (BMWi).
+The CORNET coordination activities are financially supported by the German Federal Ministry for Economic Affairs and Energy (BMWi).
 Previously supported within the Sixth and Seventh Research Framework Programme of the European Commission, the CORNET initiative successfully evolved into an independent self-sustaining network.

 Welcome to the CORNET web site

 CORNET is a network of ministries and funding agencies in Europe which are owners or managers of national and regional funding programmes for collective research between Small and Medium-sized Enterprises (SMEs), their associations and Research and Technology Organisations (RTOs) across Europe.
 Against the background of growing competition in global markets, CORNET supports SMEs in their transnational innovation activities, helps them to acquire technological know-how, extend their networks across Europe and bridge the gap between research and innovation.